-The model was also tested for diffusion and chemical decay.
-The random walk algorithm correctly simulated the increase in particle variance with specified horizonal dispersion coefficients of $0.1 \text{ m}^2\text{s}^{-1}$ and $1.0 \text{ m}^2\text{s}^{-1}$.
+The model has tested for accuracy in simulating advection, diffusion and chemical decay (Gillibrand, 2021).
+The random walk algorithm correctly simulated the increase in particle variance with specified horizonal dispersion coefficients of 0.1 ms-1 and 1.0 ms-1.
 Chemical decay was similarly tested and the modelled concentration decayed with the specified half-life.
 These tests are not reported further here but are described by Gillibrand (2021).